matplotlib/matplotlib/doc/api/toolkits/mplot3d.rst

 ===================================

 .. note::
-   Historically, axis3d has suffered from having hard-coded constants controlling the look and feel of the 3D plot.
-This precluded user level adjustments such as label spacing, font colors and panel colors.
+   See :attr:`mpl_toolkits.mplot3d.axis3d._axinfo` for a dictionary containing constants that may be modified for controlling the look and feel of mplot3d axes (e.g., label spacing, font colors and panel colors).
-   For version 1.1.0, these constants have been consolidated into a single private member dictionary, `self._axinfo`, for the axis object.
-This is intended only as a stop-gap measure to allow user-level customization, but it is not intended to be permanent.
+    Historically, axis3d has suffered from having hard-coded constants that precluded user adjustments, and this dictionary was implemented in version 1.1 as a stop-gap measure.

 .. autosummary::
    :toctree: ../_as_gen